qi-yu/topical-and-rhetorical-framing/README.md

 ## 1. About

-This repository contains the source code of the paper to appear in:
+This repository contains the source code of the following paper:

 *Qi Yu.
 2023.
 Towards a More In-Depth Detection of Political Framing.
 In Proceedings of the 6th Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature.*